Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas

 Against all odds, they form a special bond that will teach them the most important truths about their lives and who they want to become.
 But there will also be significant hurdles in their way.

-The Book Girls Say… In this YA coming-of-age novel, Ari and Dante help each as they deal with struggles surrounding their racial and ethnic identities, sexuality, and family relationships.
-The film adaptation, starring Eva Longoria, Max Pelayo, and Reese Gonzales, debuted at the Toronto International Film Festival in early 2023 and is anticipated to be released in the US soon.
+In this YA coming-of-age novel, Ari and Dante help each other as they deal with struggles surrounding their racial and ethnic identities, sexuality, and family relationships.
+The film adaptation, starring Eva Longoria, Max Pelayo, and Reese Gonzales, debuted at the Toronto International Film Festival in early 2023 was released theatrically later that year.
+You can rent it from Amazon.

 In this true crime non-fiction, the author takes you alongside the ATF agents in Waco in 1993.